 2. The way Jesus “sounds” in John’s Gospel sounds very much like how John “sounds” in 1 John.
 That is, the grammar, vocabulary, and overall style of writing in both are strikingly similar.

 3. The Messianic Secret.

-The third point, the Messianic Secret, refers to the theme in the Gospel of Mark in which Jesus commands his followers to maintain silence about his Messianic mission (see Mark 8:29-30; 1:43-45, and also Matthew 16:16-20; Luke 9:20-21).
-However, if Jesus took such measures to remain secretive in public about being the Messiah, as he is in Mark’s gospel, then one would not expect him to be claiming to be God so publicly and in such a clear manner as we find John reporting.
-It is therefore unlikely that Jesus would have said the “I am” statements.
+The third point, the Messianic Secret, refers to the theme in the Gospel of Mark in which Jesus commands his followers to maintain silence about his Messianic mission (Mark 8:29-30, 1:43-45; also Matthew 16:16-20 and Luke 9:20-21).
+Yet if Jesus took such measures to remain secretive in public about being the Messiah, as he is in Mark’s gospel, then one would not expect him to be claiming to be God so publicly and in such a clear manner as we find John reporting.
+The conclusion drawn here is that it is unlikely Jesus would have said the “I am” statements.

-Scholar, theologian, and historian James Dunn also questions why only John’s gospel includes these sayings of Jesus, “if they were part of the original words of Jesus himself, how could it be that only John picked them up and none of the others?
+Scholar, theologian, and historian James Dunn also questions why only John’s gospel includes these sayings of Jesus: “if they were part of the original words of Jesus himself, how could it be that only John picked them up and none of the others?
 Call it scholarly skepticism if you will, but I must confess that I find it almost incredible that such sayings should have been neglected had they been known as a feature of Jesus’ teaching” (6).
-According to the influential German theologian Wolfhart Pannenberg the “I am” sayings of Jesus have met a “growing certainty by critical study of the Gospels to be the work of the post-Easter community” (7).
+According to the influential German theologian Wolfhart Pannenberg, the “I am” sayings of Jesus have met a “growing certainty by critical study of the Gospels to be the work of the post-Easter community” (7).
 These are just a few reasons why most New Testament scholars see John adapting Jesus’ teachings.
-Thus the conclusion of John Hick,
+John Hick writes that,

-5. Yahya Snow [YouTube].
+5. YouTube.
+2017.
 Craig Evans: Some Sayings in John Weren’t Actually Said by Jesus!
 Available.